alam689/Devops-Component/README.md

 **JMeter / k6** — Load-testing tools that generate many concurrent virtual users to measure throughput and latency under stress.

+**Postman** — An API testing and development tool.
+How it works: you define requests in *collections*, write JavaScript assertions on responses, and run them manually or via the `newman` CLI in CI — covering contract/integration testing of REST APIs.
 [⬆ Back to index](#part-1--component-index)

 ---